by Cynthia M. Johnson, MA

 Lactose is a type of carbohydrate.
 It is in milk and milk products.
-Some people call it milk-sugar.
 It is broken down in the small intestines by an enzyme called lactase.

-If you are lactose intolerant, your body can't break down large amounts of lactose.
-It may cause gas, bloating, cramping, and diarrhea.
+If you are lactose intolerant, your body cannot break down large amounts of lactose.
+This may cause gas, bloating, cramping, and diarrhea.
 Eating less lactose will ease these problems.

-Lactose intolerance happens when there is isn't enough lactase enzyme.
+Lactose intolerance happens when there is not enough lactase enzyme.
 It can also happen if you have problems with your small intestines.

-The goal is to ease problems until they don't bother you.
+The goal is to ease problems until they do not bother you.
 The amount of lactose you can eat differs from person to person.
 Keep a log of the foods that you eat.
 Write down any problems that you have.

 Lactose is in all dairy items.
 Some items have more than others.
 It can also be in other foods.
 To find out if a food has it, look for these words on the label:

 Low Lactose Foods

 These foods have two grams or less per serving.
 Most people can eat them in small amounts.

 Finding the Right Amount